Juniper/terraform-provider-mist/docs/resources/org_mxcluster.md

 - `host` (String) IP / hostname of RADIUS server
 - `port` (Number) Acct port of RADIUS server
-- `secret` (String, Sensitive) Secret of RADIUS server
+- `secret` (String, Sensitive) Shared secret used with this RADIUS accounting server
-- `ssids` (List of String) List of ssids that will use this server if match_ssid is true and match is found
+- `ssids` (List of String) WLAN SSID filters that use this accounting server when matching is enabled

 <a id="nestedatt--radsec--auth_servers"></a>